Application and Deadlines

 Organizing your stay: With the confirmation of your exchange, you will receive further information on how to plan your stay (visa application, local accommodation options, course registration, etc.).
 You will receive an invoice from the University of Bern for the amount of CHF 6'000.
 If you are doing an exchange in the USA, you will receive the document DS-2019, which you need for the visa application at the US Embassy.

 After your stay: The ISEP-coordinator at the University of Bern receives your transcript of records/marksheet from ISEP Global/host university and forwards it to you.
-You submit the transcript together with the Learning Agreement to the subject coordinator of your field of study for credit transfer to your degree programme.
+You submit the transcript, the Learning Agreement and additional documents, if required by your institute (consult your institute's website under "Mobility"), to the subject coordinator of your field of study for credit transfer to your degree programme.

 First steps: preparing your application